x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 These examples show a consistent way of approaching inconsistent failure conditions.
 The presense of inconsistent conditions itself can point to potential areas to focus your troubleshooting efforts.

-### Identifying and Removing Assumptions
+### Identify and Remove Assumptions

-One difficult concept to master is identifying and removing assumptions.
+Another very important concept is the ability to identify and remove assumptions.
 This means finding areas of the system where your brain just glosses over as "that's impossible" or "can't be in that area."
 It's natural for us to think we know what areas are bulletproof and can't possibly be the problem.
 However, consistently, these areas are where we find the most frustrating and persistent bugs, specifically because they are the most overlooked areas.
+Examples of that would be:

+* Software systems
+  * The tests are all passing so that area of code can't be the problem.
+    * This assumes the tests are well-written and testing all relevant areas.
+  * Assuming an error code is being returned properly.
+    * Sometimes the problem is caused because the error code returned is not the one expected.
+* Automotive
+  * The car starts so the battery must be fine
+  * The battery dies after a few minutes, it must be a bad battery
+  * There is plenty of fuel so that can't be the problem

 It can be critically important to stop yourself from assuming _any_ part of the system is bulletproof.